GS Yuasa operates environmental management systems that comply with international standards.

 We also hold emergency response training regularly to help mitigate damage in an emergency situation.

-The following table lists the risks and opportunities being currently examined as potential candidates.
-In particular, trends in the automotive market affecting the automotive battery business, which is our main product, are considered important in terms of both risks and opportunities.
+In fiscal 2020, we analyzed climate change risks and opportunities based on the below 2℃*2 and 4℃*3 scenarios.
+The following table lists the climate-related risks and opportunities that we are currently considering.
+In particular, trends in the automotive market affecting the automotive battery business, that is our principal business, are considered important in terms of both risks and opportunities.
 In addition, the spread of renewable energy on a global scale is being seen as a major opportunity to expand sales of storage battery systems.
+In light of recent international conditions, we are also considering analysis in the 1.5℃ scenario.

 1An organization established by the Financial Stability Board at the request of G20 for examining climate-related information disclosure and ways in which financial institutions can respond